GSA-TTS/identity-handbook/_articles/annual-certificate-rotation.md

 - **Communicate**
     - All plans/changes should be announced in #login-appdev and #login-devops
 - **SLOW ROLLOUT**
-    - Remove enpoints in lower environments first and ensure partners are not having problems (give it a few days).
+    - Remove endpoints in lower environments first and ensure partners are not having problems (give it a few days).
     - With no problems in lower, proceed to `staging`, let run for a few days.
     - Finally, when we are confident that all partners are off the old endpoint, *schedule* making the updates to `prod`
         - **Do not** remove an endpoint from `prod` on the same day as a production code deploy!